Updated on 20/10/2022

 - True, two-way customer communications.
-Sometimes referred to as conversational communications, we referenced this neologism in a previous Doxee post.
+Sometimes referred to as conversational communications.

 - Self-empowerment of the consumer.
 Namely “our” power to decide what to read, view, and experience, when and how we want.
 And more importantly, our decision as to how and when to respond to an offer.